-While the band primarily performs instrumental tunes, about one in every four songs is led by electric guitarist and lead vocalist Bill Welch.
-Bill has been a member of the ensemble for close to ten years now and his vocal stylings are strictly jazz, bringing to the table a delicate touch of nostalgia that transports listeners back in time.
-Bill Welch and Joe Segal are joined by rhythm master and drummer Chris Hadjopoulos who relentlessly stays in the pocket, building energy and laying back throughout each song, giving the band it's signature diversity of sound.
-On tenor saxophone is Fernando Cruz, a powerhouse of air and wind that has been known to just about blow the roof off during his steamy solos.
-Together this quartet becomes a phonograph of years passed, urging listeners to pop on their fedora hats and antique cuff links to occupy the dance floor for a chance to experience a time when jazz was king.
+When the band performs as a trio, playing instrumental tunes, about one in every four songs is led by electric guitarist and lead vocalist, Rino Terraciano.
+Rino and Joe are joined by rhythm master and drummer, Chris Hadjopoulos, who relentlessly stays in the pocket, building energy and laying back throughout each song, giving the band its signature sound.
+At times the trio expands to become a quartet, with the addition of a tenor saxophone player, Greg Weir, who is a powerhouse of air and wind that has been known to just about blow the roof off during his steamy solos.
+Together this quartet becomes a phonograph of years past, urging listeners to pop on their fedora hats and antique cuff links to occupy the dance floor for a chance to experience a time when jazz was king.